42BV/quality-workshop-refactoring/README.md

 - Now use this in the AccountService.verifyTransactionLimit(..) private method.
   - Note that determining OWN_TRANSACTION_LIMIT cannot be done by the enum!

-## Refactor step 6: refactoring the AccountNumber
+## BONUS EXERCISE: Refactor step 6: New requirement results in refactoring the AccountNumber
 The AccountNumber class wraps the raw String accountNumber.
 In the equals/hashCode methods this raw String is used.
 So the accountNumber 73.61.60.221 is defined not equal to the accountNumber 0736160221.
 Now we would like to implement the requirement that these 2 AccountNumbers are seen as equal.
 - We can do this by using the ElevenCheck util in the AccountNumber constructor to scrub the given raw String and store that instead.
+- Instead of a raw() method on AccountNumber we can implement a getter for the scrubbed accountNumber property.
-- Now we can 11-check the scrubbed number withing the AccountNumber constructor as well.
+- Before the scrubbing we can 11-check the raw given number within the AccountNumber constructor.
-- Some (parts of) the account number checks in the TransactionRequest constructor can now be moved to the AccountNumber constructor.
+- Some (parts of) the account number checks in the TransactionRequest constructor can now be simplified.
+- The AccountServiceTest is failing now because of the static INVALID_ACCOUNT, remove this constant from the test with the 2 test methods using it.
+- Implement an AccountNumberTest to test the new AccountNumber constructor with this INVALID_ACCOUNT number.
-- Implement a AccountNumberTest to test if 2 instances of AccountNumber constructed with 73.61.60.221 and 0736160221 are equal.
+- Add a test method to AccountNumberTest to test if 2 instances of AccountNumber constructed with different raws but equal scubbed accountNumber (see example above) are equal.
-- And of course check if all other unittest still succeed after this refactoring!